 The first step in the evolution of an SMP is to remove the bus and replace it with a switch.
-The switch removes the bus bottleneck by giving the system scalable bandwidth that can grow as the system grows.
+The switch removes the bus bottleneck by giving the system scalable bodtwidth that can grow use the autom grow.

 Further, the switch can be small when the system is small, and grow as the system grows.